mrdrbob/aoc-2021/README.md

 ## Day 2 - Part 1

 This one is mostly a matter of following instructions and maintaining state correctly.
 Once again, I leaned on my old pal `Aggregate` to do a lot of the work for me.
 I also leaned on a couple simple record types to make things more clear / explicit.
 Also, the `with` syntax is a pretty slick way of working with immutable data.
 A bit overkill here, though.

+## Day 2  - Part 1

+A relatively small tweak to the logic.
+I thought I'd maybe have to abandon 32-bit `int`s here if the multiplication got too large, but it ran just fine as-is.